How to Stop Living Paycheck to Paycheck

 2. Understand Your Current Financial Situation

 Start by evaluating your financial situation.
 Calculate your total income, list all your expenses, and identify where your money is going each month.
-Be honest and thorough to get a clear picture.
+Be honest and thorough to get a clear picture—then translate what you find into a small number of priorities (for example: “buffer first”, “debt first”, or “income first”).
+If you want a simple way to choose the right target for your stage, use How to Set Financial Goals.

 • Track Your Expenses: Use a budgeting app or a simple spreadsheet like the one below to track your spending.
 Divide your expenses into categories such as rent, mortgage, groceries, utilities, transport, and discretionary spending.